Collection

 of the creation of a new living being.

-For this reason, MR appeals to the recognition of the lineage of continuation
+Therefore, MR appeals to the recognition of the lineage of continuation

-created from within us even though it is inert
+created from within us even while inert

-They are also its continuity and
+They are also its continuation and

 They transmit the genes and personality of their author,

-that they remain alive after death.
+that they continue to live after death.

-The collector who acquires his work
+The collector who acquired his work

 represents the other half of it,